peteroupc/peteroupc.github.io/randomgendoc.md

      |  __truediv__(a, b)
      |
      |  acos(a)
-     |      Calculates an approximation of the inverse cosine of the given number.
+     |      Calculates an approximation of the inverse cosine of the specified number.
      |
      |  asin(a)
-     |      Calculates an approximation of the inverse sine of the given number.
+     |      Calculates an approximation of the inverse sine of the specified number.
      |
      |  atan2(y, x)
      |      Calculates the approximate measure, in radians, of the angle formed by the
-     |      x-axis and a line determined by the origin and the given coordinates of a 2D
+     |      x-axis and a line determined by the origin and the specified coordinates of a 2D
      |      point.
 This is also known as the inverse tangent.
      |
      |  cos(a)
-     |      Calculates the approximate cosine of the given angle; the angle is in radians.
+     |      Calculates the approximate cosine of the specified angle; the angle is in radians.
      |      For the fraction size used by this class, this method is accurate to within
      |      1 unit in the last place of the correctly rounded result for every input
      |      in the range [-pi*2, pi*2].